Jewish medicine

-Jewish medicine is medical practice of the Jewish people, including writing in the languages of both Hebrew and Arabic.
-28% of Nobel Prize winners in medicine have been Jewish, although Jews comprise less than 0.2% of the world's population.
+Jewish medicine is the practice of medicine among the Jewish people, which includes writing in both Hebrew and Arabic.
+As of 2024, 28% of Nobel Prize winners in medicine have been Jewish, even though Jews make up approximately 0.2% of the world's population.

 History

 Ancient

 There are no extant texts of ancient medicine, as a first subject, of Hebrew origin.
 There was no medicine distinctly Jewish and instead Jewish practitioners had adopted Greek and later Graeco-Roman knowledge as practice.

 A text known as the "Book of Remedies" is recorded of in the Babylonian Talmud twice, and the baraita, evidently dating from at least the reign of Hezekiah.
 Likewise, a text known as Sefer Refuot, which means "book of remedies," is known.
 However, its composition has been dated roughly to the time of the Byzantine Empire, anywhere from 1,000 and 1,700 years after Hezekiah.